RinceLagger/Videogame/README.md

 ## Backlog

-- Add more objects to interact with
+- Add more objects to interact with them
 - Add aditional screens/animation while interacting with objects
 - Add more music/audio effects
 - Move the player2 in game2 instead of with the arrows attached to the mouse